katlamas/slides/figma-04/figma-04.md

 ## Low-Fidelity vs. High-Fidelity Wireframes

 **Low-Fidelity Wireframes:**
+- Basic layouts without detailed design elements.
-Simple sketches focusing on layout and content placement.
+- Focus on functionality and content placement.
-Quick to produce and easy to modify.
+- Quick to produce and easy to modify.

 **High-Fidelity Wireframes:**
-Detailed representations with precise spacing, annotations, and sometimes actual content.
+- Detailed representations with precise spacing, annotations, and sometimes actual content.
-Closer to the final design but more time-consuming to create.
+- Closer to the final design but more time-consuming to create.

 ---